Requiem: Avenging Angel

-Requiem: Avenging Angel, also known as simply Requiem, is a first-person shooter developed by Cyclone Studios and published by 3DO in 1999.
-On April 14, 2016, it was re-released on GOG.com and on July 7, 2016 on Steam.
+Requiem: Avenging Angel, also known as simply Requiem, is a first-person shooter video game developed by Cyclone Studios and published by 3DO in 1999.
+It was re-released on GOG.com on April 14, 2016, and on Steam on July 7, 2016.

 Gameplay

 The game begins in the realm of Chaos, a limbo world between Heaven and Earth.
 Without the use of conventional weapons, the player must use the playable character's angelic powers for defense.
 These angelic powers work similarly to the Force powers of Star Wars Jedi Knight: Dark Forces II.
 The game has a bullet time feature, slowing down time to allow the player to dodge bullets and kill multiple enemies.
 It was the first videogame ever to feature such a mechanic.

 The weaponry features many "stock" weapons found in other games, such as the pistol, the rocket launcher, and the railgun.
 One of the player's powers is to possess enemies.
 This allows access to various other weapons which cannot be used via the player character.

 Like Half-Life, Requiem has no distinct levels, and instead places the player within a seamless interlinked world.
 The majority of the game is set in mid-21st century Earth, and thus many of the locations are stylised versions of everyday locales, including a bar, a hospital, and a power plant.